Aging & Health A to Z

 Symptoms and Warning Signs

 Cancer symptoms vary depending on the type of cancer, how large the tumor is (if there is a tumor involved), and its location in your body.

 Below are symptoms that occur with many cancers:

-- abnormal bleeding, such as dark black stools or red blood in the stool.
+- Abnormal bleeding, such as red blood in your stool or dark black stools

-Never ignore a symptom, especially if it has lasted for a while, or is getting worse.
-Get checked by a healthcare professional, just in case.
+Never ignore an unusual symptom, especially if it has lasted for a while, or is getting worse.
+Get checked by a healthcare professional as soon as you can.